dibartneck/air_quality_monitor/README.md

 2 | Mounting Kit 9 mm | 1.69
 1 | Mounting Kit for Raspberry PI Zero| 1.99

-Furtherorde you need the following parts for the raspberry.
-A raspberry zero wm is recomanded because it fits into the tabletop station enclousure:
+Further you need the following parts for the raspberry.
+A raspberry zero wm is recommended because it fits into the tabletop station enclosure:
 Quantity | Part | Price (in €)
 -------: | ---- | -----------:
 1 | Raspberry Pi Zero WM| 19.99